Select Page

 Why is it important?

 Durham residents are already feeling the impacts of climate change: extreme heat, flooding, more frequent and severe storms, and worsening air pollution.
-An equitable, sustainable and collaborative Community Resilience Plan will ensure that our residents are better prepared to cope with climate impacts before, during and after an emergency.
+An equitable, sustainable, and collaborative approach to improving community resilience will ensure that our residents are better prepared to cope with climate impacts before, during and after an emergency.

 What have we been doing?